 Today’s ambulance crews are highly skilled professionals.
 They no longer merely transport patients to hospital but also diagnose and treat patients in often challenging conditions.
 Ambulances need to carry a wide variety of kit, while providing ambulance crews with enough space to work effectively.
 The new design and technologies will support and optimise their crucial work.

-This project set out to make the treatment space of the emergency ambulance fit for 21st century healthcare.
-Building on six years of research at the RCA, the study began with the designers joining ambulance crews on callouts during 12-hour shifts.
-Key insights were translated into sketch designs; a full-scale test rig was mocked up in cardboard and foam.
-Front line paramedics, clinicians, patients, academic researchers, engineers and designers then worked together in a co-design process to develop and evaluate proposals, resulting in a full-size mobile demonstrator of the new interior.
+The design project began with the designers joining ambulance crews on callouts during 12-hour shifts.
+Key insights were translated into sketch designs, and a full-scale test rig was mocked up in cardboard and foam.
+Front line paramedics, clinicians, patients, academic researchers, engineers and designers then worked together in a co-design process to develop and evaluate proposals.

-The new ambulance reconfigures and redesigns the layout of the patient treatment space.
-There is 360° access to the patient, which not only improves clinical efficiency but also enhances patient safety.
-The new interior is designed to be easy to clean.
-Equipment packs containing specific treatment consumables aid clinical performance, infection control and stock control.
-A new digital diagnostics and communications system is also presented.
+The ambulance redesign project has reconfigured the layout of the patient treatment space to achieve 360-degree access to the patient.
+This not only improves the clinical efficiency but also enhances patient safety.
+The new interior is also designed to be easy to clean, and modular equipment packs containing specific treatment consumables have been incorporated to aid in clinical performance, infection control and stock control.

 The project team is currently working with commissioners, ambulance trusts and manufacturers to ensure that learning from the project can be implemented and will lead to quality and productivity improvements across the NHS.